 What can you do if you’re a recent grad or looking to make a transition into product management?
-Prepare yourself for the job interview before it happens by reading these books on product management.
+Prepare yourself for the product manager job interview before it happens by reading these product management books.

 Product management is hard to break into.
 Why is that?
 Product managers set the direction for their teams, and often an entire company, to take.
 If they make the wrong call, it could be catastrophic.
 Because of the tremendous amount of risk associated with being a product manager, hiring managers usually prefer to hire people who have previous experience.

-To increase your chances of becoming a product manager, read these books and build your confidence in a matter of days.
+To increase your chances of becoming a product manager, read these seven books on product management and build your confidence in a matter of days.

-Inspired by Marty Cagan is at the top of my list of books you should read.
-This book is a great guide to a number of discovery and design techniques.
+Inspired by Marty Cagan is at the top of my list of books you should read if you want to understand product management.
+This book for product managers is a great guide to a number of discovery and design techniques.
 Marty also has a great blog at Silicon Valley Product Group.

 Lean Analytics is a book to read after you’ve read Sprint and Lean Startup.
 It provides further guidance on how to use data to build better products.